Graph Anomaly Detection in Time Series: A Survey: Introduction

-A time series is defined as an ordered sequence of values that represent the evolution of one variable, aka \textit{univariate}, or multiple variables, aka \textit{multivariate}, over time \cite{schmidl2022anomaly}.
-Time-series data is also referred to as time-stamped data, \g{i.e., each data point or each observation in a time series corresponds to a specific time index.} \s{-- i.e., a variable in time-series data can be linked to \s{defined as} the state of a system at a particular point in time; e.g., in computer vision tasks, a variable can be defined as a single frame in a video sequence, in industrial applications a variable is the time-series data recorded by a sensor.
-In graph terminology, a variable is considered as a node in the graph.}As time is a constituent of everything that is observable, time-series data can be found everywhere on the Earth, such as in nature (e.g., the wind speed, the temperature), in marketing and industrial activities (e.g., the stock price), in medicine (e.g., the heart and brain activity).
-Therefore, time-series data and its analysis \br{have} attracted significant interest in the past decade.
+\IEEEPARstart{A} time series is defined as an ordered sequence of values that represent the evolution of one variable, aka \textit{univariate}, or multiple variables, aka \textit{multivariate}, over time \cite{schmidl2022anomaly}.
+Time-series data is also referred to as time-stamped data, i.e., each data point or each observation corresponds to a specific time index.
+As time is a constituent of everything that is observable, time-series data can be found everywhere on the Earth, such as in nature (e.g., the wind speed, the temperature), in marketing and industrial activities (e.g., the stock price), in medicine (e.g., the heart and brain activity), and in surveillance and security (e.g., video streams, network traffic logs).
+Therefore, time-series data and its analysis have attracted significant interest in the past decade.

-\s{\c{Unlike} static data (e.g., images), analysis of time-series data requires understanding the underlying data patterns such as trend that represents the average behavior of the series, seasonality that represents the data periodicity, and \s{irregularity}\br{abnormality} representing unexpected behaviors in the series.
-Hence, time-series analysis refers to a wide range of tasks.
-For example, the most common objective is to observe past behavior and make a forecast.
-Other common objectives are to search the trends and seasonal variations, discover correlations between variables and then model the time-based dependencies, and detect unusual behaviors.}